 The engine that powers sustainable organisations

-The European Sustainability Reporting Standards (ESRS) exposure drafts, which set the guidelines on ESG disclosures, are still under public consultation until 8 August 2022.
+The European Sustainability Reporting Standards (ESRS) exposure drafts are still under public consultation until 8 August 2022.
 Until then, affected companies continue to report according to NFRD requirements while awaiting the final directive on sustainability reporting requirements.

-The directive follows the double materiality concept, where the impact of a company’s operations on sustainability is just as important as the impact of sustainability issues on a company’s performance.
+The directive follows the double materiality concept.
+The impact of a company’s operations on sustainability is thereby just as important as the impact of sustainability issues.

 One firm requirement is the verification of disclosures by an independent auditor.
 This will make greenwashing a lot harder for companies, in line with the directive’s aim to “ensure the reliability of data and avoid greenwashing” - problems identified in a review of the NFRD.
 In practice, the NFRD allows gaps in material information including climate- and biodiversity-related information.
 The more comprehensive CSRD is set to replace the NFRD starting 1 January 2024.